 A Mayo Clinic surgeon and surgical team assist with robot-assisted heart surgery, while another surgeon sits at a remote console controlling the robotic arms.

-Mayo doctors may conduct less invasive procedures using long, thin tubes (catheters) to repair or replace certain heart valves.
-For example, doctors may use clips or plugs to repair some heart valves during catheter procedures.
+Mayo doctors may conduct less invasive heart procedures using long, thin tubes (catheters) to repair or replace certain heart valves.
+Doctors may use clips or plugs to make the repairs.

 Expertise and rankings

 A Mayo Clinic doctor and surgeon collaborate and discuss heart valve disease.

 Mayo Clinic cardiologists, cardiovascular surgeons and others have experience diagnosing and treating all types of heart valve disease.
 Each year, Mayo doctors evaluate or treat more than 35,668 people with heart valve disease.

 Doctors at Mayo Clinic's campus in Minnesota have treated children with congenital heart disease for many years.
 Pediatric cardiologists and pediatric cardiovascular surgeons at Mayo Clinic's campus in Minnesota have extensive experience evaluating and treating children with heart disease.

 Mayo Clinic in Rochester, Minn., and Mayo Clinic in Phoenix/Scottsdale, Ariz., are ranked among the Best Hospitals for heart and heart surgery by U.S. News & World Report.
 Mayo Clinic Children's Center in Rochester, Minn., is ranked among the Best Children's Hospitals for heart and heart surgery by U.S. News & World Report.

 The Adult Congenital Heart Disease Association (ACHA) has designated the Adult Congenital Heart Disease (ACHD) Clinic at Mayo Clinic's campus in Rochester, Minnesota, as an ACHA ACHD Accredited Comprehensive Care Center.